Generalization of conformal Hamada operators: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Dr. Ilya Shapiro for useful comments and initial encouragement for studying the topic of this work.
 L.R. wishes to thank the Department of Physics, Federal University of Juiz de Fora for kind hospitality.
 P.R.B.R.V. is grateful to CAPES for supporting his Ph.D. projects.